Highly rated local moving companies for Philadelphia to Madison moves

 - Madison’s population is about 83% less than Philadelphia.

-- Madison's public transportation has a score of 6 out of 10 versus Philadelphia's higher score of 9.
+- Madison’s public transportation score of 6 out of 10 is lower than Philadelphia’s score of 9.

 - Madison is less walkable than Philadelphia with a score of 50 out of 100 vs Philadelphia’s 75 out of 100.

-- Both Madison and Philadelphia have the same bike-friendliness score of 67 out of 100, meaning Madison is about as safe for cyclists as Philadelphia.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Madison and Philadelphia have similar bike-friendliness scores (67 vs 66), meaning Madison is about as safe for cyclists as Philadelphia.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Madison’s crime rate is lower than Philadelphia with a score of 34.57 compared to Philadelphia’s 66.09.
 This means that Madison neighborhoods are safer than 34.57% of all U.S. neighborhoods, and Philadelphia neighborhoods are safer than 66.09%.